 Study Abroad, Independent Coursework, & International Internships

-(2) “Unaffiliated” means 1) a person that is not currently enrolled at any of the ten University faculties, the Radcliffe Institute for Advanced Study, 2) they are not currently a benefits eligible employee at the University or any affiliate organization.
+(3) “Unaffiliated” means: a) a person that is not currently enrolled at any of the ten University faculties or at the Radcliffe Institute for Advanced Study, or b) they are not currently a benefits eligible employee at the University or any recognized affiliate organization.

 (4) Independent coursework and research projects include all off-campus study or projects that are not sponsored and directed by a University department, as well as any on-campus ones that are not closely aligned with an individual's specified course of study